pts/pts-xtiny/README.txt

 TODOs
 ~~~~~
+* TODO: Provide a non-inline version of puts in lib__xtiny.a.
 * TODO: Make -mxtiny-linker-script work with old ld: Ubuntu Lucid 2.20.1-system.20100303
 * TODO: Why are there \0s at the end of tgen?
 Can't we move them to bss?
 Add .py code to truncate.
 * TODO: Why is the file large with (Q14): `xtiny gcc -g' + `sstrip'?